 Finally, be open to changing your setup as needed.
 As you use the space, you might find certain arrangements work better than others.
 Regularly assessing your setup can make a big difference in your overall productivity and comfort.

 For those requiring temporary storage solutions during the setup of a home office, consider contacting a removal and storage provider.
 They can offer options to store non-essential items, making it easier to create space for your ideal home office setup.
 This service can be particularly useful during transitions, such as home renovations or when shifting to a work-from-home arrangement.
+If you are planning a more substantial upgrade, our roundup of office refurbishment and fit-out companies in the UK highlights the specialists worth considering.

 Setting up a home office in a small space requires thoughtful consideration of furniture, storage, and layout.
 By optimising the use of space and incorporating elements that enhance productivity, you can create a workspace that not only meets your needs but also inspires your best work.